nctoolbox/nctoolbox/README.md

 ### Citing

-If you use `nctoolbox` for your research please kindly consider adding a reference for it to your work/paper/etc. The formal citation for this project will be like:
+If you use `nctoolbox` for your research please kindly consider adding a reference for it to your work/paper/etc. The formal citation for this project varies depending on your publisher, but it will be something like:

 ```
 B. Schlining, R. Signell, A. Crosby, nctoolbox (2009), Github repository,